-Prior to the commencement of the Beef CRC in 1993 the beefindustry had insufficient knowledge to enable the implementation of effective genetic improvement programs for important carcase and meat quality traits.
+Prior to the commencement of the Beef CRC in 1993 the beef industry had insufficient knowledge to enable the implementation of effective genetic improvement programs for important carcase and meat quality traits.
 There was a lack of information about the genetic relationships among measures of carcase yield, meat quality and other important economic traits.
-In particular, considerable uncertainty existed about the robustness of these relationships when expressed across varying market endpoints and different production environments (e.g. grain versus grass finishing systems).
+In particular, considerable uncertainty existed about the robustness of these relationships when expressed across varying market weight end-points and different production environments (eg grain versus pasture finishing systems).

-For example, it was not possible to confidently predict whether superior genotypes for say, domestic grass finished yearling product, would also be superior for long fed export production.
-Also, little information existed to verify the genetic relationships between live-animal assessments of body composition in seedstock herds (e.g. via ultrasound) and actual measures of carcase yield, marbling and meat quality among slaughtered progeny.
+For example, it was not possible to confidently predict whether superior genotypes for say, domestic pasture finished yearling product, would also be superior for long-fed export production.

+Also, little information existed to verify the genetic relationships between live-animal assessments of body composition in seedstock herds (eg via ultrasound) and abattoir measures of carcase yield, marbling and meat quality among slaughtered progeny.

-In order to answer these questions the Beef CRC invested in the conduct of a large structured progeny test program involving the generation of several thousand straightbred and crossbred progeny representing a range a temperate and tropically adapted breeds.
+In order to answer these questions the Beef CRC conducted a large structured progeny test program involving the generation of several thousand straightbred and crossbred progeny representing a range a temperate and tropically adapted breeds.

 The straightbred component of the Beef CRC progeny test program included the production of sire-identified progeny representing 7 breeds (Angus, Hereford, Shorthorn, Murray Grey, Brahman, Belmont Red and Santa Gertrudis) from 36 co-operator herds throughout Eastern Australia.
-These herds provided an average of 25 sire-identified progeny born from 1993 to 1998 from each of four home bred sires per year.
-In addition, each herd produced an average of about 12 progeny per year from each of two "link" sires used via artificial insemination.
+These herds provided an average of 25 sire-identified progeny born from 1993 to 1998 from each of four home bred sires per In addition, each herd produced an average of about 12 progeny per year from each of two "link" sires used via artificial insemination.
 This ensured that adequate genetic links existed between the herds, thereby providing an appropriate data structure for subsequent genetic analysis.